 Hyssop is used as an expectorant, diaphoretic, stimulant, pectoral, and carminative.
 The healing virtues of the plant are due to a particular volatile oil, which is stimulative, carminative and sudorific.
 It promotes expectoration, and in chronic catarrh its diaphoretic and the stimulant properties combine to render it of great value.
 It is usually given as a warm infusion, taken frequently and mixed with Horehound.

-Hyssop grows from seed, which should be planted in spring.
+, which should be planted in spring.
 It grows very quickly, and requires very few special conditions.
 Its only real requirement is plenty of sunshine, without which it will not flower.

 The small white butterflies which eat cabbages in the garden can be lured away by a few hyssop plants growing nearby.
 The butterflies will always choose the hyssop over the cabbages, particularly if the Hyssop is in flower.